“80% of businesses believe they provide excellent customer service, but only 8% of customers agree.” (Forbes)

 After this setup, your chat will look like the image below:

 Step 2: Greetings

-- Call to Action button text: this is the button that will trigger the conversation.
-Write something like: "Chat with us!"
+Call to Action button text: this is the button which will start the conversation when it is clicked by the user.
+Write something like: "Let's chat!"

 When you're done with this section, your chat will look something like this: